pars-linux/uludag/doc/en/package-review-process.rst

    repository or of another to-be-reviewed package), this reason should be indicated in the "Details" part of the bug report.

 #.
-If the developer is willing to maintain the package in the contribution
+The repository of the package (contrib, pardus etc.) which the developer is
-   repositories, this should be indicated in the "Details" part of the bug report.
+   willing to maintain the package in, should be indicated in the "Details" part of the bug report.

 #.
 The product of the bug report should be "Review".
 The component of the bug
    report should be the appropriate repository component for being able to